-• The Zone of Influence (ZoI) analyses indicate that the core group of local visitors (the nearest 75% of local residents that visit the European site by car or motorbike) travel a maximum distance of 12.3 km to visit the SAC and 12.1 km to visit the SPA
+Scenario 1) The Zone of Influence (ZoI) analysis for all visitors (weighted by number of visits) indicate that the core visitor group (the nearest 75% of local residents that visit the European site) live within 5.4 km of the SAC and 7 km of the SPA.

-The Zone of Influence (ZoI) analyses indicate that the core group of local visitors (the nearest 75% of local residents that visit the European site by car or motorbike) travel a maximum distance of 12.3 km to visit the SAC and 12.1 km to visit the SPA.
-Figure 23 and Figure 24 display two ZoI buffers based on the core visitor group.
-The convex hull buffers (dark green for the SAC and dark blue for the SPA)
+- 2) The Zone of Influence (ZoI) analyses indicate that local visitors (the closest 75% of local residents) that visit the European site by car or motorbike live within 12.3 km of the SAC and 12.1 km of the SPA. - 3) The Zone of Influence (ZoI) analyses indicate that the core group of local visitors (the nearest 75% of local residents) that visit the European site at least once a month by car or motorbike live within 9.4 km of the SAC and 8.7 km of the SPA.

-represent the smallest area that can be drawn to include the home postcodes of the core group of local visitors.
+The first Zone of Influence scenario was created using all the distances travelled by local respondents and is based on the short distance travelled by the road network (as this is the only pragmatic option available to assess distance travelled) from 549 survey respondents.
+The distances travelled were weighted by the estimated number of visits in a year (based on the survey questionnaire response).
+The convex hull and Euclidean (straight-line buffer) are based on a distance of 5.4 km for the SAC and 7 km for the SPA (see Table 41).
+These represent the maximal distance travelled by the 75% of nearest residents.
+Figure 38 and Figure 39 display two ZoI buffers based on the core visitor group.
+The convex hull buffers (dark green for the SAC and dark blue for the SPA) represent the smallest area that can be drawn to include the home postcodes of the core group of local visitors.
 A straight line (Euclidean) buffer was also drawn around the site (pale green for SAC and pale blue for SPA).
 This straight-line (Euclidean) buffer is also based on the distance travelled by the core visitor group but represents this distance as a straight line drawn out from the site boundary.